Getting Petabytes to People: How EOSDIS Facilitates Earth Observing Data Discovery and Use

 In fact, the sheer size of the EOSDIS data collections and the number of individual data products can make finding the right data sets and products to meet specific research needs a daunting task.
 It is critical for NASA to make searching for and retrieving EOSDIS data rapid, accurate, and efficient.
 Earthdata Search is the latest interface developed by the EOSDIS to enable data search and discovery for the entire data collection.
 It features the ability to search the millions of DAAC data records in sub-seconds.

-The EOSDIS team also is in the process of building the Common Metadata Repository (CMR), which will combine several existing metadata systems, such as the EOS Clearing House (ECHO), into a single unified metadata model (UMM).
+The EOSDIS team also is in the process of building NASA's Common Metadata Repository (CMR), which will combine several existing metadata systems, such as the EOS Clearing House (ECHO), into a single unified metadata model (UMM).
 This metadata model will be able to support the growing needs of the EOSDIS in the future.

 Another development by EOSDIS data providers to facilitate efficient data use is the ability to convert billions of bytes of sensor data into easy to analyze data visualizations, often within three to four hours of a sensor observation.
 These data visualizations are provided through the EOSDIS Global Imagery Browse Services (GIBS) and can be viewed using the EOSDIS Worldview interactive data visualization interface.
 To provide this imagery as rapidly and as responsively as possible, GIBS continually ingests imagery from NASA data providers, creates a global mosaic of these data, and then partitions this mosaic into an image tile pyramid.
 Users request these pregenerated tiles that are already rescaled and cropped, an innovative technique that saves time and storage space.